stebdus/hackathon/README.md

 * **webapp**: Web app that queries ElasticSearch for available cameras and existing photos and displays them.
 Also allows taking new photos by calling the RESTful API of the camera-webservice.
 This app is written in Ruby and includes a Dockerfile for containerized use.

-# Hack instructions

-The hack is intended to be a lightly structured event designed to allow hackers to explore, innovate and learn.
-The following instructions are provided as general roadmap to provide some structure.

 # Access to environment
 ![hackerthon_rasp](https://cloud.githubusercontent.com/assets/19547781/26778279/e4c1c9ea-49e0-11e7-936f-f9145ded9a19.png)